cccbr/runningatower/content/docs/040-Finance/index.md

 ## Expenditure

 Agree with the tower authority and agree in advance who will pay for replaceable items e.g., ropes.
+It may be worth running more of the tower funds through the PCC (registered charity and registered with HMRC for Gift Aid).
+For example, a £600 inc VAT invoice, paid by the church can reduce the cost to a (tax paying) donor to £400.
+That is a reduction of a third by using the two schemes (Gift Aid and LPWS (Listed Place of Worship Scheme)) together.
+This is a big encouragement to use the PCC funds over any tower fund.
+The LPWS (at present day) covers all bell fittings, bells, bell ropes and muffles.

 If a major project is envisaged the funding of this must be agreed in consultation with the tower authority.
 A separate [document](https://cccbr.org.uk/major-projects/) covers the running of a project.

 ## Tower Funds

+Funds are best held within the PCC accounts.
+Ideally these should be ring-fenced so as to prevent their use for non-ringing related expenditure.
+This is achieved by a covering document listing the restrictions of the funds.
+If ring-fenced there has to be a means of amending the restrictions, a definition of who can do this is essential.
-Towers sometimes have funds separate from the tower authority.
-These traditionally have been used for minor repairs and social events for ringers.
+If a tower has funds, separate from the tower authority, these should never be held by an individual.
+These, traditionally, have been used for minor repairs and social events for ringers.
 Such funds are not advisable.
-Money should never be held by individuals.

 If essential, specific treasurer’s accounts are available and may be free from fees.
 Banks are increasingly reluctant to having small society accounts.
-If money is lodged with the PCC, ensure that this is in a RESTRICTED fund designated for use only on the bells and associated installation.
-This should prevent any money being diverted to other projects.

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme

-This allows VAT on certain maintenance costs to be reclaimed where the church is listed.
-This would normally apply to ropes purchased by the PCC (even if reimbursed by a separate ringers' fund) but not if purchased by a separate ringers' organisation.
+This allows VAT on eligible expenditure to be reclaimed where the church is listed.
+The eligible expenditure is very vague when it comes to bells, but generally covers bells, bell frames, bell fittings (probably stays), ropes, muffles and training bells.
+It is highly probable that most things ringing related that keep the hardware going are likely to be eligible, but it is worth checking as the scheme does change.
 Further details are available on the [LPW scheme website](http://www.lpwscheme.org.uk/).
+Also, a claim, with multiple invoices below the £1000 threshold, can be made once per year.
+This means one can claim £10 back on a £60 (including VAT) invoice - it is not a difficult process.

 ## Image Credits